Natural Health Products

 Astragalus is a family of herbs that contains over 2,000 species.
 The most common species – Astragalus membranaceus and Astragalus mongholicus – are used in traditional Chinese medicine, as well as in the United States for health-related purposes.

-The roots of this plant are usually made into soups, extractextractto get, separate, or isolate a desired active ingredients, tablets, and capsules for use.
+The roots of this plant are usually made into soups, extracts, tablets, and capsules for use.
 Typically, astragalus is used together with other herbs, such as ginseng, angelica, and licorice.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 Scientific support for use of astragalus is limited.
 There is a lack of high-quality research on the actual benefit of astragalus for any of its traditional uses.
-Some weak evidence exists to suggest that astragalus, either alone or in combination with other herbs, may have potential benefits for the immune system, heart, liver, and as an add-on therapy for cancer.
+Some weak evidence exists to suggest that astragalus, either alone or in combination with other herbs, may have potential benefits for the immune system.

 Use of astragalus is generally considered safe for most adults.
 However, possible side effects are not well known as the herb is usually used together with other ingredients.